 To join #bugs you just start weechat from a terminal window, as shown below.
 Choose a nickname for yourself (a short name that will appear next to your messages), but as a courtesy to others learn how to set your real name in your client.

 $ weechat-curses irc://nickname:firstname.lastname@example.org/#bugs

 And you're in.
 Say hello!

-In order to stop robots from joining the channel there may be a password (key), shown in the above command.
-If a password is necessary, simply append the key to the end. eg. /join #bugs password
+In order to stop robots from joining the channel there may be a password (key).
+See the home page http://bugs.au.freebsd.org/ under the “Talk to us on IRC” heading, and simply append the key to the end. eg. /join #bugs password

 If you are having trouble, try messaging one the regular channel users (see list below for suggestions).

 In the course of usual lively discussion on IRC, people often wish to place code snippets, command output (a common one is

 smartctl(8)), etc. output in such a place that others can see it.
 By using the BUGS Pastebin, available at http://bugs.pastebin.com, you may post said code snippets, syntactically highlight them, etc. and provide this to other channel users.